cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ![Editing an already existing movie](/images/movielist-tutorial/editor_old_movie.png)

 - Using the `+` button at the bottom of the editor, you can create a new record.
 However, in order to save the new record, you need to hit the 'Save' button and wait until the 'Draft' sign turn into 'Published'.
 After you create a new record, you can then go back to the main page, and add that movie into a particular list.
+Any data added this way goes into the `@cardstack/ephemeral` data source, and will disappear when you restart your computer or the Docker containers.

 ![Adding a new movie record](/images/movielist-tutorial/editor_new_movie.png)